Bengali-speaking Indians caught up in immigration clampdown – DW – 01/09/2025

 Bengali-speaking Indians caught up in immigration clampdownJanuary 9, 2025

-Taslima Noor, 34, told DW that she has not slept for days since police intensified their drive to detain Bangladeshis who they claim are in the country illegally in India's capital, New Delhi.
+Taslima Noor, 34, told DW that she has not slept for days since police in India's capital, New Delhi, intensified their drive to detain Bangladeshis who they claim are in the country illegally.

-"I have been working here for seven years, and I am fearful that the authorities will create trouble for my family," Noor, who is a domestic worker, said.
+"I have been working here for seven years, and I am fearful that the authorities will create trouble for my family," said Noor, who is a domestic worker.

 Noor is from a Bengali-speaking region of Cooch Behar in the Indian state of West Bengal, near the border with Bangladesh.